jamdotdev/jam-dev-utilities/README.md

 ### Jam.dev Utilities

-Lightweight utils set - fast and open-source.
-It's got cmd+k search & everything's client-side.

-No ads, your data stays local.
+Open-source data conversion utils for devs who don't like ads.
+Simple, lightweight and client-side so your data stays on-device.
+Plus, cmd+k search.

 ### Built With